molepi/Molecular-Data-Science/RNAseq_practical/rnaseq_practical.md

 Running the differential expression pipeline
 --------------------------------------------

-As we have already specified an experimental design when we created the DESeqDataSet, we can run the differential expression pipeline on the raw counts with a single call to the function DESeq:
+As we have already specified an experimental design when we created the `DESeqDataSet`, we can run the differential expression pipeline on the raw counts with a single call to the function `DESeq`:

 ``` r
 dds <- DESeq(dds)
 ```

-    ## using pre-existing size factors
+    ## estimating size factors

     ## estimating dispersions